zmorehouse/COMP3310-MQTT/readme.md

 This repository contains a set of scripts designed to test and analyze the performance of an MQTT Mosquitto broker under various conditions.
 The tests are conducted over 60-second increments and include a variety of configurations to measure message transmission, reception, and ordering.

+This testing suite is designed to run on a locally hosted Mosquitto broker, using the Paho library.
+Before running these tests in a different scenario, please read through the explanation below and modify the script accordingly.

 ============================================

+**Important Note:**
-**Important Note : While the program runs tests at 60 second increments, on high-spec computers this typically leads to the client queueing too many messages and lagging behind on x/0/0 tests.
-While these will eventually catch up, I recommend running the tests at 15 second durations to ensure results are accurate.
-This is outlined further in my report.**
+While the program runs tests at 60 second increments, on high-spec computers this typically leads to the client queueing too many messages and lagging behind on x/0/0 tests.
+While these do eventually catch up, I recommend running the tests at **15 second increments** to ensure results are reliable and accurate.
+These irregularities (and their trends in my dataset) are outlined further in my report, under the QoS and Delay headings.

 ## Overview
 The testing suite conducts 180 tests, each lasting 60 seconds, and varying the following parameters:
 - Number of publisher instances (1 to 5)
 - Publishing Quality of Service (QoS) levels, on both the analyser and client sides (0, 1, and 2)